 The AAJA-Philadelphia chapter board, former president Murali Balaji, and one non-AAJA individual who is a leader in the Asian American community will make up the selection committee.

-Applicants will be asked to attend an in-person interview with the selection committee.
+Applicants will be asked to attend an in-person or virtual interview with the selection committee.

 The scholarship is in honor of Mrs. Vijaya L. Balaji, the late mother of former AAJA-Philadelphia president Murali Balaji.
 Mrs. Balaji was a committed supporter to the chapter, who believed in the education of minority journalists.